Gunpla: History

-In 1985, Bandai introduced poly-caps (soft plastic, typically Polyethylene) as connectors for better articulation of joints.
+In 1985, Bandai introduced use of poly-caps (soft plastic, typically Polyethylene) as connectors for better articulation of joints.

-The 1987 Gundam Sentinel model line introduced snap-fit models, which needed little or no glue to assemble.
+The 1987 model line for Gundam Sentinel introduced snap-fit models, which needed little or no glue to assemble.
 This would become standard in 1988, after which all kits use snap-fit assembly and no glue is needed.

 In 1990, Bandai introduced the High Grade (HG) line, which began an ongoing process of increasing model quality, and the creation of a grade system to describe the detail and quality of each kit.
-HG kits boasted much higher detail and articulation, as well as features normally found in larger-scale models, despite being 1:144 scale.
-One example is the Gundam Core Block System, in which the pilot sits in a "Core" which can be removed from the Gundam to become a distinct vehicle, and the Zeta Gundam's transformation feature.
+HG kits had much higher detail and articulation, as well as features normally found in larger-scale models, despite being 1:144 scale.
+One example is the 'Gundam Core Block System', in which the pilot sits in a "Core" which can be removed from the Gundam to become a distinct vehicle, and the Zeta Gundam's transformation feature.

 In 1993, a unified set of poly-cap joints was created for smaller scale models that allowed easy mass production of models that all shared the same basic skeletal frame.
 This standardization allowed Bandai to release more models over a shorter period.
 As a result, the Gundam shows of the 1990s usually received sizable 1:144 model lines.

-In 1995, the 1:100 Master Grade (MG) line was introduced.
+In 1995, the 1:100 scale Master Grade (MG) line was introduced.
 This line featured more parts, better detail and improved articulation than past kits of the same scale.

 In 1998, Bandai introduced the 1:60 Perfect Grade (PG) line.
 This line features extensive detail and articulation, light-up features, and a "body on frame" skeletal system in which the exterior panels of the model are separate components attached to a completely functional, articulated internal frame.
 This design element would later appear (sometimes in a limited form) in lower-grade models.
 The PG line is typically the most expensive among all Gunpla kits, and only a select few mobile suits have been released in this line.

 In 1999, to celebrate the 20th anniversary of the franchise, Bandai released 1:144 First Grade (FG) kits of mobile suits from the original series.
 Marketed as budget models, these snap-fit kits featured the simplicity of the original kits, but with more modern designs based upon the corresponding Perfect Grade kits.